andyzhangx/demo/debug/README.md

 ### Q: How to get k8s kubelet logs on Windows agent?
 Prerequisite:
-For debugging purpose, you could assign a public ip to your windows node and use windows RDP to connect to that windows node.
+assign a public ip to the agent in azure portal and use RDP to connect to that agent. (only for debugging purpose)

 1. open a powershell window
 ```